NFMT Remix transparent

 Why Is Facilities Management Important?

-• Compliance: Reduced risks and liabilities by ensuring compliance with safety regulations, building codes, and industry standards.
+Reduced risks and liabilities by ensuring compliance with safety regulations, building codes, and industry standards.
 Non-compliance may result in fines, legal actions and reputational damage.
-For example, according to the Occupational Safety and Health Administration (OSHA), workplace injuries cost U.S. employers $171 billion in 2019 in expenses associated with workers’ compensation, medical costs and lost productivity.
+For example, according to the National Safety Council, workplace injuries cost U.S. employers $176.5 billion in 2023 in expenses associated with workers’ compensation, medical costs and lost productivity.

 • Energy management: Lighting upgrades, HVAC optimization and smart building technologies contribute to a reduction in energy consumption.
 The U.S. Department of Energy suggests that using new lighting technologies can reduce lighting energy consumption by 50 to 75 percent.